falguni-lakdawala/CookTopia/README.md

 ## Routes
--Pages are inside Pages directory
+- Pages are inside Pages directory
--Routes are defined in App.js.
+- Routes are defined in App.js.

 ## Components Organization